Bastzonik/nle_mixdown_metadata_bridge/README.md

    | V1 (splitted Mixdown) | Clip Alpha   | Clip Bravo   | Clip Charlie |

 # What the script does
-The script copies `source clip names` from an imported offline EDL (Track V2) to `mixdown clip names` (Track V1) and writes those names into the `Camera Notes` column in the Media Pool.
+The script copies `source clip names` from an imported offline EDL (Track V2) to the corresponding `mixdown clip names` (Track V1) and writes those names into the `Camera Notes` column in the Media Pool.
-It also copies the EDL `Source Start TC` into the mixdown clips `Audio Start TC` for reference purposes.
+It also copies the EDL `Source Start TC` to the mixdown clips `Audio Start TC` field for reference purposes.

-Due to EDL limitations, the copied TC is only valid if the framerates of the EDL's source and record, and the DaVinci timeline, are identical.
+Due to EDL limitations, the copied timecode is only valid if the framerates of the EDL source, the EDL record, and the DaVinci timeline are identical.

 Clips with mismatched durations or missing counterparts (e.g., filler or gap segments from NLE exports) are not processed and are instead highlighted in **orange** on Track 1 for review.